CraftingInC/OpenGL_Text/README.md

 I originally found the demo code here :
 https://github.com/sebbekarlsson/textviewgl

 However, I found several issues with it at the time I looked into it.
 So I fixed several errors, not to mention the text file itself.
-I also set the windows as resizable, with the text lines resizing along with the window.
+I also set the window as resizable, with the text lines resizing along with the window.

 The Latin Text I grabbed from here :
 https://generator.lorem-ipsum.info/_latin